 Money saving tips

-- Travel outside the busy peak season: Hotel and short-term rentals charge lower rates in the low season, while flight prices tend to be cheaper.
+- Travel outside the busy peak season: The best time of year to visit Dominica is outside peak season, when hotels and short-term rentals charge lower rates, while flight prices tend to be cheaper.

 - Rent a car: For those who plan to travel frequently across Dominica or stay on the island long-term, a rental car is a more budget-friendly option.